flexsim/ai-course-materials/Elevator/README.md

 ### Shape your reward function
 There are two user commands: **onPersonEnter** and **onPersonExit**.
 Edit the code in these commands to update the reward function.

+### Pre-Training Checklist
+- [ ] Choose which observations to include.
+- [ ] Modify onPersonEnter.
+- [ ] Modify onPersonExit.
+- [ ] Reset the model - Resetting the model applies your observation choices.
+- [ ] Save the model.
+- [ ] Close FlexSim.
+- [ ] Run flexsim_env.py.
+Verify the observation space matches and that you get non-zero reward.
+- [ ] In flexsim_training.py, set the total number of time steps for training.
+- [ ] Run flexsim_training.py.